renzibei/fph-table/docs/ci.md

 is the `master` before the merge.
 There it is a warning and the job stays green, for the same reason every other difference on an already-landed commit is.

+The considerate version of the same thing is to guard the new probe code with `#ifdef` on a macro the new API defines, so that the base still compiles and everything else is still measured.
+The counters gate treats that identically: the guarded counters are reported on one side only, it names them, and the same label signs them off — while the counters that did compile on both sides are still compared and can still fail the gate on their own.
+That is deliberate.
+The two routes used to disagree: measured, an `#ifdef`-guarded counter was an unwaivable exit 2 on the pull request *and* on the merge push, while the blunt unconditional version was waivable by label and green on the push, so the mechanism rewarded the cruder change.

 ## Lookup asm

 `check-asm.sh` builds the lookup path as standalone symbols from both revisions